GeoTecINIT/OpenData4OpenCities/README.md

 Find here the detailed agenda of this workshop, the presentations slides, and our keynote speaker presentation, from European Data Portal. http://opendata4opencities.uji.es

+## How to use this repo

+Each directory contains a README.md that should be read before exploring any sub-directories.
+You can just browse the directories on github.com in your favorite browser for instructions on how to use the directory's contents.

+Since this README is at the top-level, it contains the general information and activities.

 ## Workshop activities

 This workshop had two interactive sessions, you can follow the following seccions to get information of each activity.